splorp/tersus/readme.txt

 -----------------------------------------------------------

 + HTML5 structure and compliance
 + CSS that has been reset and built from the ground up
 + Non-semantic, presentational markup has been dispatched
-+ A selection of style “flavours” and theme options
++ Built-in style “flavours” and theme options
++ Responsive, adaptive layout for small screens
 + Clean, valid, and awesome